katchu11/cost-optimization-large-scale-data-ops/cost-effective-ai-at-scale-guide.md

 - Large-scale data classification
 - Weekly report generation

-**Cost impact on our baseline** (assuming 40% of requests can be batched):
+**Cost impact** (assuming 40% of requests can be batched):
-- Batch processing savings: $51,000/month (50% off on 40% of requests)
+- Batch processing savings: $43,523/month (50% off on 40% of requests)
-- Prompt caching savings: $10,013/month (89% off on 5% of input tokens)
+- Prompt caching savings: $8,716/month (89% off on 5% of input tokens)
-- Combined savings from Layer 1 + Layer 2: $136,013/month
+- Combined savings from Layers 1-3: $164,622/month
-- New annual cost: $2,327,850
+- New annual cost: $1,984,557

-## Layer 3: Query Grouping (80-90% Cost Reduction on Shared Context)
+## Layer 4: Query Grouping (Cost Reduction on Shared Context)

 If you're processing tasks with less data per request (customer support tickets, for example) but a higher volume of requests, you can group those queries together to save on costs.
 Instead of processing customer tickets individually, each with 2,000 tokens of few-shot examples, group them.